mido/mido/README.rst

 Main Features
 --------------

+  * works in Python 2 and 3.

   * convenient message objects.

   * supports PortMidi, RtMidi and Pygame.
-New backends can be easily written and used with Mido.
+New backends are easy to write.

   * full support for all 18 messages defined by the MIDI standard.

-  * full support for MIDI files (read, write, create and play) with complete access to every message in the file.

-  * implements MIDI over TCP/IP with socket ports.
-This allows wireless MIDI between two computers, among other things.

   * standard port API allows all kinds of input and output ports to be used interchangingly.
 New port types can be written by subclassing